cuspycode/peerpaste/README.md

 ## How to install generic desktop/laptop version

 First you need to have Java SE 8 installed on your machine.
-Later Java versions will likely work too.
+Later Java versions will likely work too, although so far I have only tested it on Java 11.
 Then download `peerpaste.jar` and the shell script `peerpaste`.
 The shell script is a trivial wrapper that will work on any machine that supports a POSIX shell.

 Run the command `./peerpaste` to start the server.